harapeko/scroll-progress/README.md

 Scroll Progress
 ===============

 A small chrome extension showing the scroll progress of current page.

-Useful when reading a looooooooooong article.
+Scroll progress is always displayed at the bottom left.

+When is the timing?

+load, scroll event.

 Screenshot
 ----------